Asadiqbal2/Threaded-Port-Scanner/README.md

 # Usage:

-To use the script, open the terminal or command prompt and navigate to the directory containing the script.
-Run the script using the command:

-python TCP_Threader_Scanner.py

-The script will prompt the user to enter an IP address or hostname and port range.
-Enter the required values and press Enter to start the scan.
-The script will display the open TCP ports in the given range and show the time taken for the scan to complete.
+Run the script using python TCP_UDP_Threader_Scanner.py command.
+Enter the IP address or hostname to scan.
+Enter the start and end port range to scan.
+The script will start scanning and print the open TCP and UDP ports.
+Once the scanning is finished, the script will print a message indicating that the scan is complete.

 # License: